Chair and Research Professor

 In 2017, Professor Mahmoudi and the Bahá’í Chair for World Peace program received the University of Maryland President’s Commission on Ethnic Minority Issues Annual Award for outstanding work on structural racism.
 In 2016, Professor Mahmoudi accepted the Outstanding Honors Faculty Award in appreciation for her popular Honors Seminar on “The Problem of Prejudice: Overcoming Impediments to Peace and Justice,” as well as for her symposia on timely topics of interest to the international community, featuring highly renowned guest speakers.

 In 2013, Professor Mahmoudi began exploring the research theme, “Structural Racism and the Roots of Prejudice,” by inviting leading race scholars to the University of Maryland to present their work and explore solutions to racism and prejudice.
-An upcoming edited volume of the related research findings will be published by the University of California Press under the title Structural Racism and the Roots of Prejudice, coauthored by Rashawn Ray and Hoda Mahmoudi (2019).
+An upcoming edited volume of the related research findings will be published by the University of California Press on the theme of Structural Racism and is coedited by Rashawn Ray and Hoda Mahmoudi.

 Empowerment of Women and Peace, Global Governance and Leadership, Human Nature, Overcoming Challenges in the Globalization of the Environment are other research themes that her program explores to promote innovative ideas and strategies for a more peaceful world.